1. Should I bring anything to my appointment?

 Totally normal.
 Your body goes into a deep state of relaxation and repose so it is very common for the digestive system to be making it's gurgling noises even with the occasional passing of wind.
 Then of course there are the sounds of even deeper relaxation, snoring.
 Please don't apologise for any of this nor feel embarrassed as it is all a part of the process and somewhat a compliment to your therapist that you have felt safe enough to surrender to deep relaxation.

 4. Hairy legs?

-Chances are until you pointed it out I didn't even notice that you hadn't shaved, so no apologies necessary here either.
+Chances are until you pointed it out we didn't even notice that you hadn't shaved, so no apologies are necessary here either.

 5. Should my massage hurt?

 Ask 10 different therapists this question and you will get 10 different answers.
-I am not a crash and bash therapist, my training and massage philosophy is more of a "gentle persuasion" type massage.
-It's focus is about establishing a relaxation marker in the body by allowing and encouraging the body to release tension itself.
-My techniques are far from fluffy and wishy washy, they are direct and purposeful but pain is not common place during my treatments.
-But of course be sure to express to your therapist about pressure preferences.
+We are not a crash and bash therapist, at Sacred Body training and massage philosophy is more of a "gentle persuasion" type massage.
+Its focus is on establishing a relaxation marker in the body by allowing and encouraging the body to release tension itself.
+Our techniques are far from fluffy and wishy-washy, they are direct and purposeful but pain is not commonplace during our treatments.
+But of course, be sure to express to your therapist about pressure preferences.

 6. Talking during a massage?

 It's not uncommon for clients to be talkative for the first few minutes of the massage while they ease themselves into a comfortable rapport with their therapist however most of the talking ceases as the relaxation begins to kick in.
-As a therapist I will not speak unless spoken to once the treatment has begun unless it's necessary and in direct relation to your treatment.
-While I find that the silent massages reach the deepest states of relaxation, sometimes clients just need to express themselves and use therapists as a sounding board.
+The therapists at Sacred Body will not speak unless spoken to once the treatment has begun unless it's necessary and in direct relation to your treatment.
+While we find that silent massages reach the deepest states of relaxation, sometimes clients just need to express themselves and use therapists as a sounding board.
 This is beneficial too and perfectly ok to do.